EzarY7/tutorial-1/README.md

 different naming conventions, then it could lead to confusion and a lack of readability.
 If it closely mirrors existing tests, then it could lead to a risk of code duplication.

+<h1>Tutorial 2</h1>

+<h3>Reflection</h3>

+1. The code quality issues detected by PMD were minor issues that required simple fixes.
+The code scanning brought up 14 issues, almost half of which were issues related to variable naming.
+I simply changed certain variables to adhere to widely accepted naming conventions like the camelCase.
+Another thing that was brought up in the scan was the redundancy of having public modifiers in an interface.
+I removed those modifiers to fix the issue.
+2. I think the current implementation of CI/CD in this project aligns well with the definition.
+The workflows effectively maintain a standard of code quality by running tests and code scans whenever someone pushes to the repository, aligning with the principles of Continuous Integration.
+As for the project's deployment, it is made seamless through the use of automation, exemplifying the essence of 'Continuous' in Continuous Deployment.